GA4 Setup Tips

 Even better – you can create your own custom insights from scratch.

 As small as these custom insights may seem, this is one of my favorite little features of GA4.
-I love proactively setting up alerts and it’s so frickin’ easy to do here.
+I love proactively setting up alerts and it's so easy to do here.
 Nicely done, GA4 team!

 Specify the e-mails of the people you want notified: